Christine E. Huber

 University of Washington, B.A. – 2005

-Born and raised in Washington State, Christine completed her juris doctorate degree at the Seattle University School of Law, where she was a board member of Young Democrats and the International Law Fraternity, Phi Alpha Delta, and a mentor in the Women’s Law Caucus.
-During her time in law school, Christine worked as a court certified intern representing indigent clients charged with misdemeanors, felonies and assisted on a capital punishment case for over two years as a public defender.
+Born and raised in Washington State, Christine completed her juris doctorate degree at the Seattle University School of Law, where she was a board member of Young Democrats and the International Law Fraternity, Phi Alpha Delta, as well as a mentor in the Women’s Law Caucus.
+During her time in law school, Christine worked as a court certified intern representing indigent clients charged with misdemeanors, felonies and assisted on a capital punishment case as a public defender.

-Upon moving to their current residence, in northern Virginia, Christine joined the appellate section of Osterhout Disability Law where she continues her passion of advocating for the rights of the individual and helping them obtain the benefits they truly deserve.
+Upon moving to northern Virginia, Christine joined the appellate section of Osterhout Berger Disability Law where she continues her passion of advocating for the rights of the individual.
+She greatly values the opportunity to help her clients obtain the benefits they truly deserve